MP 16x8/4x3 / N38 - neodymium magnet

 Precautions

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-Keep neodymium magnets away from the wallet, computer, and TV.
+Keep neodymium magnets as far away as possible from GPS and smartphones.

 Neodymium magnets are primarily characterized by their significant internal force.
 They attract to each other, and any object that comes in their way will be affected.

-In the situation of placing a finger in the path of a neodymium magnet, in such a case, a cut or even a fracture may occur.
+In the situation of placing a finger in the path of a neodymium magnet, in that situation, a cut or even a fracture may occur.

-Neodymium magnetic are fragile and will shatter if allowed to collide with each other, even from a distance of a few centimeters.
-They are coated with a shiny nickel plating similar to steel, but they are not as hard.
-At the moment of collision between the magnets, small sharp metal pieces can be propelled in various directions at high speed.
-Eye protection is recommended.
+Neodymium magnets are fragile and will shatter if allowed to collide with each other, even from a distance of a few centimeters.
+Despite being made of metal and coated with a shiny nickel plating, they are not as hard as steel.
+In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
+Protecting your eyes is essential.